bsarvaiya24/project2angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.11.

+Do `npm install` after cloning to local machine to set up and work on the angular project.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.